 "Newport Academy does not act like a good neighbor" Published May 17, 2019 by Fairfax County Times

-Newport has the means to operate a commercial treatment facility from a commercial zone - but they have chosen not to, stating at the BZA hearing on April 28, 2022 that the serene neighborhood setting residents have created will make a great location for their business, even mentioning that they enjoyed hearing the wind chimes from a neighboring yard - confirmation of how well sound travels in a rural zone.
+Newport/ONEX has the means to operate a commercial treatment facility from a commercial zone - they have chosen not to, with CEO Joe Procopio stating at the BZA hearing on April 28, 2022 that the serene neighborhood setting residents have created will make a great location for their business, even mentioning that they enjoyed hearing the wind chimes from a neighboring yard.
+Ignoring warnings from neighbors about the many pitfalls of the location, from being located in an area known for hunting and connected to a high powered gun range by a walking bridge, to being 20 minutes away from first responders, located on the blind curve of a two-lane 45mph road where traffic regularly exceeds 70mph, all elements that do not make for an ideal psychiatric rehabilitation campus.

 Loudoun residents are uniting, adding more neighbors each day as awareness spreads.
-Please sign the petition linked below, donate, make your neighbors aware, join us at an event, and help keep companies from operating commercial facilities in Loudoun residential neighborhoods.
+Please sign the petition linked below, donate, make your neighbors aware, join us at an event, and help keep private equity from buying up residential homes and operating commercial facilities in Loudoun neighborhoods.

-A small town with a Newport facility had 110 911 calls for the location in 2021 alone.
-They brought media awareness to the public disturbances they live with.
+A small town with a Newport facility had 110 911 calls in 2021 due to a Newport campus.
+Residents brought media awareness to the public disturbances they live with, all of which highlight why A Farm Less Ordinary is in jeopardy if the three-home Leesburg campus is permitted.

 If you join us in objecting to this misuse of residences in Loudoun County, PLEASE sign and share this petition.
-This is a way for residents to state their opposition to for-profit companies operating commercial treatment facilities out of residential neighborhoods.
+This is a way for residents to state their opposition to private equity operating commercial treatment facilities out of residential neighborhoods.

 The Loudoun Board of Supervisors can be emailed as a whole at bos@loudoun.gov